 Valeria Silombria AB'21

-Major: Psychology/Political Science
+Areas of Study: Psychology/Political Science

-Valeria Silombria is a sophomore at Duke University studying psychology, political science, and art.
+Valeria Silombria is a junior at Duke University studying psychology, political science, and art.
 She is a recipient of the David M. Rubenstein merit scholarship on campus for students committed to social engagement and resilience.
 At Duke, she is involved with Duke Student Government, House Council, Duke Innoworks, and the Duke Student Alumni Board.

-Sarah Vondracek AB'13, MEM'20, MBA'20
+Sarah Vondracek MEM/MBA'20

-Major: Energy & Environment
+Area of Study: Energy & Environment

-Sarah Vondracek is a second year Master of Environmental Management and Master of Business Administration dual-degree student at Duke University's Nicholas School of the Environment and UNC Kenan-Flagler Business School.
+Sarah Vondracek is a third year Master of Environmental Management and Master of Business Administration dual-degree student at Duke University's Nicholas School of the Environment and UNC Kenan-Flagler Business School.
 She graduated with a B.A. in Biology and Environmental Studies from Colgate University and has hands-on experience in environmental compliance, ecological research, environmental policy analysis, and the electricity generation industry.
 After graduation, Sarah is interested in supporting companies and utilities to integrate renewables, energy storage, and smart grid technologies.

 Linda Zhang AB'20

-Major: Public Policy
+Area of Study: Public Policy

-As a junior at Duke University, Linda majors in public policy but keeps her strong interest in higher education.
+As a senior at Duke University, Linda majors in public policy but keeps her strong interest in higher education.
 Originally from Tianjin, China, Linda spent her freshmen year summer at Duke Kunshan University (DKU) researching on Chinese students' perception of liberal arts education.
 She later studied ""abroad"" at DKU in spring semester of sophomore year and continued to participate in the design and implementation of DKU's new undergraduate curriculum.
 Linda spent her sophomore year summer researching on Germany's apprenticeship education and dual system training with Siemens in Charlotte, North Carolina.
 On campus, Linda is actively involved in student life, serving as a resident assistant in Crowell and give official Duke tours on a weekly bases.
 She is also a member in the Alpha Phi Omega service fraternity and perform in the Afro-Cuban Ensemble.
 Besides her academic interests, Linda has a big appetite for different foods and try to stay (mildly) in shape by taking morning pilates classes and used to cox for the Men's rowing team.
 She is also a veteran drummer with djembe, congas and bongos.